Aminerajma/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: Display the contents list of your current directory.
 2-bring_me_home: change the working directory to the user’s home directory.
 3-listfiles: Display current directory contents in a long format.
 4-listmorefiles: Display current directory contents, including hidden files (starting with .).
 Use the long format.
+5-listfilesdigitonly: Display current directory contents with Long format and with user and group IDs displayed numerically and hidden files (starting with .)